Where do you teach yoga?

 Private instruction may also include print or digital media to help you continue your home practice beyond our one-on-one sessions.
 Please contact me for details!

-Do forest therapy sessions include a yoga practice?
+Do forest Bathing sessions include a yoga practice?

-Forest therapy is typically offered as a stand-alone practice.
-Guided forest therapy sessions will not include yoga, nor require any prior knowledge of yoga or other practices.
-In some cases, special events like half day workshops or retreats may include both forest therapy and yoga sessions, in which case that will be clearly communicated in the event title and description.
+Forest bathing is typically offered as a stand-alone practice.
+Guided sessions will not include yoga, nor require any prior knowledge of yoga or other practices.
+In some cases, special events like half day workshops or retreats may include both forest therapy and yoga sessions, in which case that will be clearly communicated in the event description.

-Is Forest therapy sort of like going for a hike?
+Is Forest bathing sort of like going for a hike?

-What should I bring to my Forest Therapy session?
+What should I bring to my Forest bathing session?

 Fill out the intake and waiver form prior to arriving to your first session.
 If you have any severe food allergies, please send us your form as early as possible so that we can be sure to accommodate your needs.

 Rooted Heart also provides foam pads and/or stools so that participants can have a comfortable seat in the forest, as needed.
-If you have any particular accessibility or mobility needs, please contact us ahead of time to make arrangements that will help you to attend your event stress-free.
+If you have any particular accessibility or mobility needs, please contact me as early as possible to make arrangements that will help you to attend your event stress-free.

-The practice of forest therapy that Rooted Heart offers is designed more so for adults than young children.
-However, it is a simple practice that often invites playfulness, and can be enjoyed by many people (and animals) depending on their needs.
-A typical forest therapy session will involve several periods of stillness and/or quiet time that can last 15 to 30 minutes, interspersed with opportunities to move, speak, and listen with the group.
+The forest bathing practice that Rooted Heart offers is designed more so for adults than young children.
+However, it is a simple practice that can be enjoyed by many people (and animals) depending on their needs.
+A typical session will involve several periods of stillness and/or quiet time that can last 15 to 30 minutes, interspersed with opportunities to move, speak, and listen with the group.

 You might consider the following questions:

-- How likely are they to disturb wildlife and other participants during the walk?
+- How likely are they to disturb wildlife or other participants during the walk?

-- As the parent / owner, will I be able to focus my attention on my personal senses and the subtleties of nature happening around me with my child / pet present?
+- As the parent / guardian, will I be able to focus my attention on my personal senses and the subtleties of nature happening around me with my child / pet present?

-Public Group walks do not work well for my young children / pets / coworkers / elderly relatives.
-What should I do?
+Public Group walks do not work well for my young children / pets / coworkers / elderly relatives / etc. What should I do?